EADS faces independence test in sweeping board changes

 A return to centre-stage would give the financial wizard and amateur jazz drummer an opportunity to bury past power battles.
 EADS and Alcatel declined comment, and it remains unclear if Camus wants the job.

-Other possible candidates could include Jean-Louis Beffa, honorary chairman of glassmaker Saint-Gobain (SGOB.PA), and the ex-head of nuclear reactor maker Areva, Anne Lauvergeon.
+Other possible candidates could include Jean-Louis Beffa, honorary chairman of glassmaker Saint-Gobain, and the ex-head of nuclear reactor maker Areva, Anne Lauvergeon.
 Beffa told Reuters he had not been approached: "I can't confirm or deny anything".
 A source close to Lauvergeon said she was "not campaigning" for the job.

 DIFFERENT PLANET